-Natasha is a regular speaker on construction law, construction liens, expert witnesses and legal professionalism.
+Natasha is a regular speaker on construction law, legal remedies, expert witnesses and legal professionalism.
 She taught the Lawyer as Negotiator course at Osgoode Hall Law School for three semesters, and is presently the sessional instructor of the Remedies course at Windsor Law.

 Natasha is an associate chair of the United Way Law Cabinet and she regularly participates as pro bono duty counsel, appearing on behalf of unrepresented litigants in court.
-In lieu of wedding presents, Natasha and her husband raised enough money to sponsor a refugee family to move to Canada.
-They are preparing to welcome a Sudanese family this summer.
+In lieu of receiving wedding presents, Natasha and her husband — with the help of friends and colleagues — raised enough money to sponsor a refugee family’s move to Canada.
+The family arrived in Toronto in June 2018.